dneprstep/RepeatMotion/README.md

 Unity3D
 Program has a simple menu interface.

 Button "Play" starting game.
 We have 100 sec. to paint  shape.
+Shape randomly change, when we "repeat gesturo".

 In menu "Shape Options" we can add shape to our program.
 Coordinates separator symbol ','.
 And we can add a shape by drawing it with the mouse (press button "Add drawing shape" ).